EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 * consist of a multitude of crates where a subset of crates has to compile on stable either unconditionally or depending on a `cfg` flag to for example allow stable users to depend on them,
-* don't use nightly for experimental features but for, e.g., unstable options only,
+* don’t use nightly for experimental features but for, e.g., unstable options only,

 this lint may come in handy to enforce policies of these kinds.